Mod8124/Mod8124/README.md

   </tr>
 </table>

-### Hey There, I'm Denis , Web Developer & Web Designer
+### Hey There, I'm Denis , Front End Developer & Web Designer

 I'm a self-taught Front End Developer who started as a Web Designer, based in Costa Rica.
 I have a passion for learning about innovative technologies, animations, best practices, and clean code.

-I like to challenge myself and improve my skills so Recently, I started my journey learning Full-Stack development in Oracle Next Education, also, I participated in the <a href="https://worldskills.org/">WorldSkills</a> competition 2021.
+I like to challenge myself and improve my skills so recently, I started my journey learning Full-Stack development in Oracle Next Education, also, I participated in the <a href="https://worldskills.org/">WorldSkills</a> competition 2021.

 # :computer:Tech Stack